The Nucleon Axial Form Factor from Elementary Target Data: Fit Details

 These sum rules have minimal impact on the shape of the form factor within the range of data, but prevent the form factor from exhibiting unbounded behavior in the $Q^{2}\to\infty$ limit.
 This is useful for extrapolating the form factor outside of the range of data, as is needed for many Monte Carlo generators, while still retaining reasonable functional behavior.
 One additional sum rule is added to fix the intercept of the form factor to the axial coupling value in the PDG\footnote{ This work uses the convention $g_{A} > 0$, whereas PDG reports the axial coupling with a convention $g_{A} < 0$.
 Note that \rfr{Meyer:2016oeg} also uses a convention with $g_{A} < 0$, which amounts to a sign flip of all of the \zexp{} coefficients.}~\cite{PDG2024},

 where $z_0 = z(Q^{2}=0)$.
 This constraint is taken to be exact since the uncertainty on $g_{A}$ is below the precision of the axial form factor probed by experiments.
 With the full set of four derivative sum rules and axial coupling constraint, a fit to a \zexp{} with \kmax~coefficients will have $\kmax-4$ free parameters.
+The formulas needed to implement the sum rules with full precision are explicitly given in Appendix~\ref{sec:soYouWantToImplementTheSumRuleConstraint}.